|

 yields.
 Results of the greenhouse and laboratory studies have

-these soils and inoculation of the bacteria could mitigate negative
+in these soils and inoculation of the bacteria could mitigate

-effects of salinity on growth of the plants by increasing extent of
+negative effects of salinity on growth of the plants by increasing

 The research

-group has been able to identify one salt tolerant variety of cotton
+group has also been able to identify one salt tolerant variety of cotton

 (NIAB-999) and one salt tolerant variety of wheat (Sarsabz) for